PowerShell/PSScriptAnalyzer/RuleDocumentation/AvoidGlobalVars.md

 ## Description

 A variable is a unit of memory in which values are stored.
-Windows PowerShell controls access to variables, functions, aliases, and drives through a mechanism known as scoping.
-Variables and functions that are present when Windows PowerShell starts have been created in the global scope.
+PowerShell controls access to variables, functions, aliases, and drives through a mechanism known as scoping.
+Variables and functions that are present when PowerShell starts have been created in the global scope.

 Globally scoped variables include:

-* Automatic variables
+- Automatic variables
-* Preference variables
+- Preference variables
-* Variables, aliases, and functions that are in your Windows PowerShell profiles
+- Variables, aliases, and functions that are in your PowerShell profiles

-To understand more about scoping, see ```Get-Help about_Scopes```.
+To understand more about scoping, see `Get-Help about_Scopes`.

 ## How